stanford-crfm/helm/docs/downloading_raw_results.md

 ```sh
 mkdir $LOCAL_BENCHMARK_OUTPUT_PATH/runs/$SUITE_VERSION
 ```
-3. Run `gcloud storage rsync` ([documentation](https://cloud.google.com/storage/docs/gsutil/commands/rsync)) to download the data to the folder created in the previous step:
+3. Run `gcloud storage rsync` ([documentation](https://cloud.google.com/sdk/gcloud/reference/storage/du)) to download the data to the folder created in the previous step:
 ```sh
 gcloud storage rsync -r $GCS_BENCHMARK_OUTPUT_PATH/runs/$SUITE_VERSION $LOCAL_BENCHMARK_OUTPUT_PATH/runs/$SUITE_VERSION
 ```

+## Troubleshooting

+If you are on an older version of `gcloud`, you may encounter the error messages `(gcloud) Invalid choice: 'du'.` or `(gcloud) Invalid choice: 'rsync'.`.
+If so, you should either upgrade your `gcloud` installation to the latest version, or you may use the deprecated `gsutil` CLI tool ([documentation](https://cloud.google.com/storage/docs/gsutil)) instead.

+To use `gsutil`, install gsutil following [Google's instructions](https://cloud.google.com/storage/docs/gsutil_install), then use the above command with `gcloud storage du` replaced with `gsutil du` ([documentation](https://cloud.google.com/storage/docs/gsutil/commands/du)) and `gcloud storage rsync` replaced with `gsutil rsync` ([documentation](https://cloud.google.com/storage/docs/gsutil/commands/rsync)).

 ## GCS browser